Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

 This specification defines the `Event-Type` HTTP header to provide consumers of change event feeds with information about the nature of the event regarding the event target.
+The nature of the event MUST be declared for each event entry.

 The `Event-Type` header takes as its value a key-value pair with the key indicating the event type family and the value indicating the event